-El Nido, referred as the Philippines Last Frontier, is composed of 45 Islands and islets and each has its own exclusive geological formations.
-It is located in the northernmost tip of mainland Palawan, bordered by three different waters, the Sulu Sea in the east, South China Sea in the west, and Linapacan Strait in the north.
+El Nido, also known as the Philippines Last Frontier, is composed of 45 Islands and islets and each has its own exclusive geological formations.
+It is located in the northernmost tip of mainland Palawan.
+It is bordered by three different seas: the Sulu Sea in the east, the South China Sea in the west, and Linapacan Strait in the north.

-The first Spaniards who came to settle named the town Bacuit, later then changed to El Nido, which comes from the edible nests of the swiftlets, nido means nest in Spanish, locally known as Balinsasayaw found in the fissures of its limestone cliffs.
-The nest is known for as the main ingredient for the gourmet nido soup and is very expensive.
+The first Spaniards, who came there to settle, named the town Bacuit.
+Later then it changed to El Nido, which comes from the edible nests of the swiftlets (Nido means nest in Spanish).
+It is locally known as Balinsasayaw found in the fissures of its limestone cliffs.
+The nest is known as the main ingredient for the gourmet nido soup and is very expensive.

-El Nido used to be rather remote from most of the islands in the Philippines, it was until when an unexpected event took place in Bacuit Bay to its discovery in 1979.
+El Nido used to be rather remote from most of the islands in the Philippines.
+It was until when an unexpected event took place in Bacuit Bay, leading to its discovery in 1979.

-Anyway, the story goes as follows, “back in 1979, a group of divers got there dive boat’s propeller disabled by a tuna line in the middle of the night.
+Anyway, the story goes as follows: “back in 1979, a group of divers got their dive boat’s propeller disabled by a tuna line in the middle of the night.

-They didn’t have any choice but to drop anchor in an islet.
+They didn’t have any choice but to drop an anchor on an islet.
 As daybreak came, the divers were astounded by a magnificent scenery as they woke up.

 Towering dark sea cliffs, white sand beaches, lush green forestry, glistening teal-colored water and above it runs a series of marvelously nature-carved islands.
-After 4 years of discovery, 1983, the first dive station was established in Miniloc Island by the group of divers who discovered the island, but major tourism commenced when a Filipino-Japanese joint venture company, named Ten Knots Development Corporation opened a diver’s resort and an airstrip (Lio Airport) at Villa Libertad on the mainland.
+After 4 years of discovery, in 1983, the first dive station was established in Miniloc Island by the group of divers who discovered the island.
+However, the major tourism commenced when a Filipino-Japanese joint venture company, named Ten Knots Development Corporation, opened a diver’s resort and an airstrip (Lio Airport) at Villa Libertad on the mainland.

-In 1984, the Philippine Government made the entire area of El Nido Island a turtle sanctuary, a marine reserve park, 1991, and in 1998, a managed resource protected area.
-These all are in recognition of the significance of its exceptional ecosystem.
+In 1984, the Philippine Government made the entire area of El Nido Island a turtle sanctuary.
+Later on, it turned into a marine reserve park (1991), and in 1998 into a managed resource protected area.
+These all are in recognition of the significance of its exceptional ecosystem.”

 Dotted with islands and islets, Bacuit Bay is the most inhabited.
-It has clear blue waters that are heaving with magnificent marine life, of which includes, turtles, dugongs, manta rays, species of fish, colorful coral reefs, and the seasonal whale sharks.
+It has clear blue waters that are heaving with magnificent marine life.
+This includes turtles, dugongs, manta rays, species of fish, colorful coral reefs, and the seasonal whale sharks.

 Bacuit Bay has over 30 different dive sites ranging from 6 meters to more than 30 meters in depth.